-- The June 2019 Guidelines lays down the procedure for compounding, authority levels who can approve compounding, cases that can be compounded, charges for compounding, etc. - Consequently, TDS offences can be compounded by making a payment of compounding fee varying from 2% to 5% per month calculated from date of deduction of TDS to the date of deposit thereof depending on whether an assessee is applying suo motto or on detection by the department, first or subsequent occasion of compounding, etc. - 9.
-The financial outflow for Compounding of a TDS offence is very severe, which can be best understood from the example given below:
+- 7. The June 2019 Guidelines lays down the procedure for compounding, authority levels who can approve compounding, cases that can be compounded, charges for compounding, etc. Once the compounding is done, the compounding order is brought to the notice of the Court, where the prosecution complaint was filed / or the complaint is pending immediately through prosecution counsel. - 8.
+As per the said Guidelines, TDS offences can be compounded by making a payment of compounding fee varying from 2% to 5% per month calculated from date of deduction of TDS to the date of deposit thereof depending on whether an assessee is applying suo moto or upon detection by the department, first or subsequent occasion of compounding, etc. - 9.
+The financial outflow for compounding of a TDS offence is very severe, which can be best understood from the example given below: